-Dissolution is a legal process that terminates a business’s existence.
-If a business is not properly dissolved, it continues to exist as a legal entity under state law.
+Dissolution is a legal process that terminates a business entity’s existence.
+If a corporation or LLC is not properly dissolved, it continues to exist as a legal entity under state law.
 This means that it still faces corporate or LLC filing requirements, such as annual reports and franchise taxes.
 Failing to meet these continuing obligations can result in additional fines, taxes, penalties and potential liability, some of which may extend to you personally.

-Dissolution is a multi-step process involving a flurry of paperwork, including interdependent filings of dissolution documents with the state, federal, state and local tax filings, and notifying creditors and settling claims.
+Dissolution is a multi-step process involving a flurry of paperwork, including interdependent filings of dissolution documents with the state business entity filing office and the federal, state, and local tax departments, and notifying creditors, and settling claims.

 Owner approval is the first step

 Dissolving a corporation or an LLC generally requires the approval of the shareholders or members.
 Most states have default rules for obtaining this approval, but many times the corporate bylaws or the LLC’s operating agreement spells out the process for dissolving.

 For corporations, the board of directors should draft and approve the resolution to dissolve.
 Then, if necessary, shareholders vote on the resolution.
 Both actions should be documented in the corporation’s record book.
 Most states don’t impose as many requirements for approval and documentation on an LLC, but best practices dictate that the members’ approval of the decision to dissolve be documented.

 The corporation and LLC laws require the winding up of the corporation’s or LLC’s affairs, the liquidation of its assets, and the distribution of any remaining assets to the shareholders or members before the corporation or LLC’s existence can be terminated.

 Winding up includes, among other steps, notifying creditors and satisfying claims, withdrawing from foreign states in which the corporation or LLC is qualified to do business, canceling permits and licenses, paying taxes, and filing final tax returns.